Evovest/NeuroTreeModels.jl/docs/src/quick-start.md

 )
 ```

-For training on GPU, use `device=:gpu` in the constructor, and optionally `gpuID=0` to target a specifiy a device.
+For training on GPU, use `device=:gpu` in the constructor, and optionally `gpuID=0` to target a specific a device.

 ## Training